Reading time 25 minutes, written by Helena Lindberg

 Script for Triers and Supported:

-Best practices would be to make a quick cheat sheet for Agents, 3 things to do and 3 things to avoid with each profile.
-This way you are not making the topic too difficult for your Service Desk, but rather remind them on how to talk to the person on the other end.
+Best practices would be to make a quick cheat sheet for Agents, three things to do and three things to avoid with each profile.
+This way, you're not making the topic too difficult for your service desk, but rather reminding them how to talk to the person on the other end.

 Learn from the data